blogonhq/fullstack/README.md

 ## What?
-This is a base `rails 6` template, based on view components for easiter fullstack development.
+This is a base `rails 6` template, based on view components for easier fullstack development.

 ## Ah, What's inside?